shireesha2005/Multi-linear-Ridge-Lasso-elastic-Net-Regression/README.md

 Why does regularization improve test performance?
-From the training vs testing error plots, we observe:

-Linear Regression achieves very low training error

-But its test error is significantly higher

-This indicates overfitting — the model learns noise and overly complex patterns in training data.
+From the training vs testing error plots, we observe:Linear Regression achieves very low training error But its test error is significantly higher.This indicates overfitting — the model learns noise and overly complex patterns in training data.
 Regularization improves test performance because:
 It penalizes large coefficients

 Reduces model complexity